-If you can identify a meaningful reason for developing the animation sequence then you may have an audience or end-users that you could use for feedback and to capture further ideas for improvement.
+If you can identify a meaningful reason for developing the animation sequence then you may have an audience or end-users that you could ask to provide feedback and to capture further ideas for improvement.

 "we want you to have fun and to enjoy being part of Challenge IT."